 Program to Advance Training in Health & Sciences (PATHS)

-This is a great opportunity for students from underrepresented groups who are two years out from applying to an MD, MD/PhD or an PhD program in the biomedical sciences and who may lack similar programs or resources at their institutions.
+This is a great opportunity for students from underrepresented groups who are 1-2 years from applying to an MD, MD/PhD or an PhD program in the biomedical sciences and who may lack similar programs or resources at their institutions.
 Students will be able to strengthen their applications by participating in a positive learning environment and gaining exposure to a supportive professional network.